Toxicity Assessment in Preclinical Histopathology via Class-Aware Mahalanobis Distance for Known and Novel Anomalies: Methods

 \subsection{Tiling strategy}

-We train and evaluate our method using 672×672 px tiles extracted from WSIs, such that the central 252×252 px regions of these tiles are arranged on a non-overlapping grid and the surrounding context windows overlap.
-The choice of 252×252 px central window was motivated by our ViT backbone architecture which converts an image into a sequence of 14×14 px patch embeddings.
-Accordingly, our tile size was chosen as an integer multiple of this patch size to facilitate straightforward interpolation of the model outputs back to the original image resolution.
+Our ViT backbone converts an image into a sequence of patch embeddings with a native patch size of 14×14 px, so all spatial resolutions in our pipeline are chosen as integer multiples of this patch size to facilitate straightforward interpolation of the model outputs back to the original image resolution.
+Accordingly, we train and evaluate our method using 672×672 px tiles extracted from WSIs, whose central 252×252 px regions are arranged on a non-overlapping grid and the surrounding context windows overlap.